 At this manufacturer of naturally fermented soybean miso, we protect the traditional methods of "wooden kegs and natural fermentation" by using massive cedar kegs.
 The shop adjacent to the facilities measures out and sells freshly-made miso straight from the barrel.
 This miso maker repurposed a hangar that was used by the air force during WWII and an old elementary schoolhouse for its production facilities.
 There you will find some...

-This is the workshop of Sekiya Brewery, which is engaged in producing fine spirits.
-Horaisen is a local brew that is quite well-known.
+This is the workshop of Sekiya Brewery, producer of fine Japanese sake.
+Horaisen is a local brew that is quite well known.
 Its “Gin,” “Sora,” and “Bi” variants of daiginjo sake are very popular.
 In addition, they also brew shochu vodka and liqueurs.
-A dedicated touring passage lets you see the plant in comfort at any time.
-Book by at least one week in advance of your visit to get a more detailed tour and even take part in...

 Culture is spread through information, information is spread through communication, communication is written on paper, paper is produced in Aichi.
 Kozo is the Japanese name for the mulberry trees that seem to grow particularly well in the Obara region of Aichi Prefecture’s Toyota City.
 These mulberry trees have been the source of the particularly strong and versatile traditionally handcrafted washi paper produced here since at lea...